Public Health Cluster

 Temporary working groups

-Working group H5N1 – Avian influenza
+Working group on H5N1 – Avian influenza

 Steering committee